MoniqueMillan602/Team_Telephony/README.md

-# Team_Telephony
+# Teams_Telephony
-A portfolio showcasing telephony systems and processes to help users with Microsoft Teams Telephony
+A portfolio showcasing processes to help engineers with building out Microsoft Teams Telephony for an organization